Shamanthkrishna/Python-Projects/README.md

 19. **Internet Connectivity Test**
     - Tests internet connectivity to multiple URLs with retries.
 Logs the success or failure of each attempt along with response times or error messages.

+20. **Battery Status Logger and Notifier**
+    - Monitors battery percentage and charging status, logs data to a file, and sends a notification if the battery falls below 30% and is not plugged in.

 **Credits**
 - Some project ideas were inspired by examples found on Aman Kharwal's The Clever Programmer Website(https://thecleverprogrammer.com/).